EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 .. figure:: ../img/configure/configure.png

-    Screenshot of the ``configure`` page
+    *Screenshot of the configure page*

 ..
 IMPORTANT::
-    The parameters on the configuration page constitute all variables needed to synchronize a set of resources.
+    The parameters on the configuration page constitute all variables needed to :term:`synchronize` a :term:`set of resources`\ .
     Variables are validated and, if valid, saved automatically.
 Multiple sets of parameters can be saved as named :term:`configuration`\ s.
 See :ref:`application-menus-file-label` on how to save, load and delete configurations.